tassneam/libraryManagementSystem/README.md

 3. Run the Application.

 ### Postman Testing
-Provided a postman.json file (.json), import it into postman to access and test the application endpoints.
+Provided a postman.json file (Library Management System.postman_collection.json), import it into postman to access and test the application endpoints.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>